-Working closely with rail organisations, the TrackSAFE Foundation is actively engaged in a wide range of rail safety activities including public awareness campaigns and facilitating Rail Safety Week each year.
-To prevent suicides on the rail network, TrackSAFE advocates for fencing and other barriers to reduce access to the rail corridor, encourages individuals to seek help before and at the time of crisis and will launch Suicide Awareness Training for rail staff in September 2023.
-TrackSAFE also promotes the responsible reporting of suspected and attempted suicides by the media.
-In partnership with Lifeline Australia, TrackSAFE implements public awareness campaigns to encourage individuals to contact Lifeline on 13 11 14, whether they are in crisis or just needing someone to talk to.
-The Pause.Call.Be Heard signage is used widely in the rail corridor as well as being delivered digitally in bursts to those in and near the corridor.
+Working closely with rail organisations, the TrackSAFE Foundation is actively engaged in a wide range of rail safety activities including public awareness campaigns and facilitation of the annual Rail Safety Week.
+To prevent suicides on the rail network, it advocates for fencing and other barriers to reduce access to the rail corridor, encourages individuals to seek help before and at the time of crisis and has available free, online 30 minute Suicide Awareness Training for rail staff.
+It also promotes the responsible reporting of suspected and attempted suicides by the media.
+In partnership with Lifeline Australia, TrackSAFE implements public awareness campaigns to encourage individuals to contact Lifeline on 13 11 14 whether they are in crisis or just needing someone to talk to.

 Some people may find the content of this report confronting or distressing.
 The information included here places an emphasis on data, and as such, can appear to depersonalise the pain and loss behind the statistics.
-If this material raises concerns for you contact Lifeline on 13 11 14.
+If this material raises concerns for you contact your Employee Assistance Program (EAP) or Lifeline on 13 11 14.

-Most occur in Victoria (43%) followed by New South Wales (31%), Queensland (12%), Western Australia (9%) and South Australia (5%) and 7 in the Northern Territory, 5 in Tasmania and 2 in the Australian Capital Territory.
+Between 2001-2024 there were 2,404 fatalities2, 1,747 suicides or suspected suicides and 6573 other fatalities on the Australian heavy rail network.
+This is a total annual average of 100 fatalities per year (73 suicides & suspected suicides and 27 other fatalities), or almost 2 each week.
+Most occurred in Victoria (44%) followed by New South Wales (30%), Queensland (12%), Western Australia (9%) and South Australia (5%) and 7 in the Northern Territory, 7 in Tasmania and 2 in the Australian Capital Territory.

-Since 2016 rail operators have been required to report to ONRSR occurrences – be they fatalities, injuries or near misses in accordance with the National Rail Safety National Law.
-Between 2016-2022 there were:
+Since 2016 rail operators have been required to report to ONRSR occurrences – be they fatalities, injuries or near hits in accordance with the National Rail Safety National Law.
+Between 2016-20244 there were:

-• 588 fatalities, an average of 84 per year.
-500 of these fatalities were suspected suicides (an average of 71 per year and 85% of all fatalities).
+- 744 fatalities, an average of 83 per year.
+629 of these fatalities were suspected suicides, an average of 70 per year and 85% of all fatalities.

-• 53 fatalities and 100 injuries to trespassers.
-In addition, there were 5,747 near misses with trespassers, an average of 821 per year.
-There are likely to have been many more near misses that did not meeting the regulatory reporting threshold.
+- 66 fatalities and 108 injuries to trespassers.
+In addition, there were 5,7555 near hits with trespassers, an average of 639 per year.
+There are likely to have been many more near hits that did not meet the regulatory reporting threshold.

-• 20 fatalities and 118 injuries as a result of collisions with a road vehicle at a level crossing and 13 fatalities and 16 injuries as result of collisions with a pedestrian at a level crossing.
-In addition, there were 6,572 near misses at level crossings, an average of 939 per year.
-There are likely to have been many more near misses that did not meeting the regulatory reporting threshold.
+- 28 fatalities and 156 injuries because of collisions with a road vehicle at a railway crossing and 16 fatalities and 19 injuries because of collisions with a person at a railway crossing.
+In addition, there were 8,313 near hits at level crossings, 4,466 with a road vehicle and 3,847 with people, an average of 923 per year.
+There are likely to have been many more near hits that did not meeting the regulatory reporting threshold.

 National & state reports